ilnytskyi/php-flowchart/README.md

 With Flowchart PHP, you can quickly and easily create diagrams that illustrate the flow of your code, making it easier to understand and debug. \
 Whether you're a developer working on a complex application or a technical writer looking for a better way to explain complex concepts, Flowchart PHP can help you create clear, concise, and visually appealing diagrams that will enhance your documentation and improve the overall user experience.

+## Why ?

+- Huge callstacks visualizations are not informative containing too much code noise.
+- Sometimes components include async operations running is different processes that can't be visualized by just using call stack
+- This tool is aiming to simplify code flow visualization

 ### Requirements

 1. php >= 8.1